acevedod1974/centro-de-aprendizaje2/DEVELOPER_MANUAL.md

 - **Dynamic Content:**

-  - All processes, resources, categories, tools, quizzes, and (soon) material properties are fetched from Supabase.
+  - All processes, resources, categories, tools, quizzes, and material properties are fetched from Supabase.
   - Fallbacks (e.g., quizzes) are provided for offline/empty states.
   - TypeScript interfaces strictly define all data shapes.